-(b) CUSIP Numbers will be assigned to the Bonds by CUSIP Service Bureau and will be included solely for the convenience of the purchasers of the Bonds.
-Neither the District nor the Underwriter shall be responsible for the selection or correctness of the CUSIP Numbers set forth herein.
+(b) CUSIP Numbers have been assigned to the Bonds by CUSIP Service Bureau and will be included solely for the convenience of the purchasers of the Bonds.
+Neither the District nor the Underwriter shall be responsible for the selection or correctness of the CUSIP Numbers set forth herein. (c) Bonds maturing on or after April 1, 2027 are subject to redemption prior to maturity at the option of the District, in whole or, from time to time in part, on

 (c) Bonds maturing on or after April 1, 2027 are subject to redemption prior to maturity at the option of the District, in whole or, from time to time in part, on April 1, 2026, or on any date thereafter, at a price equal to the principal amount thereof plus accrued interest thereon to the date fixed for redemption.
+The Term Bonds (as defined herein) are also subject to mandatory sinking fund redemption as more fully described herein.
 See "THE BONDS-Redemption Provisions."